wagtail/wagtailtrans/docs/source/migrating.rst

 Since there is no way to do this automatically, we've put some examples below to point you in the right direction.

 .. danger::
-    Below examples contain custom database migrations, make sure you've created a back-up of your database before you start this migration process.
+    Examples below contain custom database migrations, make sure you've created a back-up of your database before you start this migration process.

 ---------------------